department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 <hr>

-If the Web Components has a custom event that you need to use and you're **not** using the React binding, you will add an event listener using the event name as the event type:
+If the Web Component has a custom event that you need to use and you're **not** using the React binding, you will add an event listener using the event name as the event type:

 <hr>